 Most trial judges allow counsel to ask prospective jurors if they have ever previously served on a jury, whether that prior jury was for a civil or criminal case, and whether or not a verdict “was reached” -- but do not permit counsel to ask how the jurors voted in that prior case, or what the final verdict was.

-The rationale for limiting this inquiry is to avoid any risk of prejudice or confusion, such as a suggestion that because the juror voted one way in a prior case, he or she is more likely to vote the same way in the current case.
+The rationale for limiting this inquiry may be to avoid indicating that a juror is more likely to vote a particular way in the current case based on how he or she voted in the prior case.
 See generally State v.
 Vinson, 287 N.C.
 326, 336 (1975) (court “should not permit counsel to question prospective jurors as to the kind of verdict they would render, or how they would be inclined to vote” under a given set of facts); State v.
 Fisher, 336 N.C.
 684 (1994) (trial judge has broad discretion to control the extent and manner of voir dire).

 - Acquaintance, friendship with, or bad feelings toward defendant, attorneys, and witnesses.